guilhermesilvagoncalves/kotlin-api/README.md

 ## How to run application

-mvn clean install
+./mvnw clean install
-mvn spring-boot:run
+./mvnw spring-boot:run